Ozdotdotdot/smashDA/README.md

 ## Working with the metrics elsewhere

 - Import `generate_player_metrics` or `generate_character_report` directly to consume DataFrames in notebooks or other scripts.
+- Use `find_tournaments` for quick, in-notebook discovery of tournaments that match a series name/slug (e.g., `"battle city"` or `"4o4"`) before pulling the corresponding player metrics.
 - Visualizations now ship with a Voilà-ready dashboard under `Visualizer.ipynb`.
 Launch it with `voila Visualizer.ipynb --port 8866` to expose controls for game/state/month filters, entrant thresholds (average, max-event, large-event share), adjustable “large” definitions, plus axis dropdowns (swap between weighted win rate, opponent strength, seed delta, upset rate, etc.).
 Click **Fetch metrics** to refresh the underlying DataFrame and the scatter plot/table update instantly.
 - The first run hydrates a SQLite database at `.cache/startgg/smash.db` that stores tournaments, events, and per-event payloads.
 Follow-up runs read straight from the database (and only re-sync from start.gg once a week or when the date window expands), so you can explore older tournaments offline.
 Delete the file if you ever want to rebuild it from scratch, or pass `use_store=False` to `generate_player_metrics` for ephemeral environments.
 - Raw GraphQL responses are no longer cached as JSON when the SQLite store is enabled.
 If you need the old behavior (e.g., for debugging schema changes), pass `use_store=False` or `use_cache=True` explicitly to `generate_player_metrics` to re-enable the hashed `.cache/startgg/*.json` snapshots (those still auto-refresh every seven days and archive the previous payload).